 The East: Harar

 The unwashed coffees traditionally come from the Harar region in the east of the country, where a very dry climate prevails and the coffee cherries usually even dry on the coffee bush.
-As a result, the unwashed coffee from Harar develops strong chocolate and blueberry notes and is often associated with the classic mocha taste and a full body.
-In the 1950s, 1960s, and 1970s, Ethiopia was internationally known primarily for its Harar coffees.
-This has changed somewhat in recent decades, partly because the local climate has become increasingly drier and coffee yields in Harar have declined sharply.
+As a result, unwashed coffee from Harar develops very chocolatey and blueberry notes and is often associated with the classic mocha taste and a full body.
+In the 1950s, 60s, and 70s, Ethiopia was internationally known primarily for its Harar coffees.
+This has changed somewhat in recent decades.
+Also because the local climate has become increasingly drier and coffee yields in Harar have fallen sharply.
 In addition, it is difficult to find clean unwashed coffees from Harar, which is why these coffees rarely appear in the specialty coffee scene.
 Especially since the price for good Harar qualities is comparatively high.
-Nevertheless, coffee from Harar enjoys a large following, particularly in the Asian market.
+Nevertheless, coffee from Harar enjoys a large following, especially in the Asian market.

 The South: Sidamo, Yirgacheffe and Guji